crash1115/pf2e-downtime/README.md

 ## Awarding Downtime
 Awarding downtime is not a mandatory feature for the module to work, but it helps with GM peace of mind, and helps players know how much time they have to work with.
 GM users can award downtime in two ways:
-- To award downtime to the whole party at once, open the party sheet and click the `Award Downtime` button in the sheet header.
+- To award downtime to the whole party at once, open the party sheet, go to the Downtime tab, and click the `Award Downtime to Party sheet` button.
 - To award downtime to an individual PC, open up their character sheet, go to the Downtime tab, and click the `Award` button.
+When you award downtime in this way, it will be displayed on the Downtime tab of the character sheet for each PC.

 ## Spending Downtime
 Players can see the amount of downtime they have available to them at the top of the Downtime tab of their character sheets.
 To spend that downtime, click the `Spend` button.
 This will present you with a prompt that asks how many days you'd like to spend, which project you'd like to work on, and how much progress on that project you can make during that time.